-¹H NMR: Routine chemical characterization of synthetic organic compounds.
-We almost always start by acquiring a 1H NMR to get a rough idea of the concentration and purity of the sample.
+The first step in structural characterization is a one-dimensional hydrogen NMR.
+We almost always start by acquiring a 1H-NMR to get a rough idea of the concentration and purity of the sample.
+It is also the fastest NMR experiment to run.